Extended events in SQL server- top 5 use

 Steps to implement extended events to track deadlocks

-Creating an Extended Events session with the express purpose of gathering data about deadlock occurrences is necessary when using Extended Events to track deadlocks in SQL Server.
+Creating an Extended Events session to gather data about deadlock occurrences is necessary when using Extended Events to track deadlocks in SQL Server.
 To arrange for one of these sessions, adhere to these detailed instructions:

 Step 1: Open SSMS